sitamgithub-MSIT/capstone-project1/README.md

 To get started with the project, without too much hassle, follow these steps (not ordered necessarily):

 1. Visit the repository: `git clone https://github.com/sitamgithub-MSIT/capstone-project1.git`
-2. Under notebook folder, you will find the `1.
+2. Under the notebook folder, you will find the `1.
 EDA INSURANCE.ipynb` and `2.
 MODEL TRAINING.ipynb` notebooks.
 These notebooks contain the code for data preprocessing, feature engineering, model selection, hyperparameter tuning, and performance evaluation.
 3. Run those notebooks to perform EDA and model training and evaluation.
 Google Colab can be used to run the notebooks.
 CPU configuration is sufficient to run the notebooks.
 4. Just upload the notebooks to Google Colab and run them in the Colab environment.
 5. Make sure to upload the dataset to the Colab environment.
 Also, don't forget to change the path of the dataset in the notebooks.
-6. Install the required dependencies using the `requirements.txt` file in colab environment.
+6. Install the required dependencies using the `requirements.txt` file in the colab environment.
 7. Happy notebooking!

 ## Dependencies